x-zb/pedb/README.md

 ## Requirements

-Required packages are listed in our conda environment settings `environment.yml`.
+Required packages are listed in our conda environment settings `environment.yml`, where the main

 ## External Datasets